 Please note: If you have any questions or concerns, please call our main line at 410-313-2108.

 –NEW CIRCUIT COURTHOUSE LOCATION–

-The Circuit Court for Howard County will move to its new location on Monday, July 12th, 2021.
+The Circuit Court for Howard County moved to their new location on Monday, July 12th, 2021.

 All events set in the Circuit Court for Howard County will be held in the new building at: